IsaacGcfr/IsaacGcfr/README.md

 - 👋 Hi, I’m Isaac
 - 👀 I’m interested in MAchine Learning and Data Science
-- 🌱 I’m currently learning internships or job opportunities in Data Science
+- 🌱 I’m currently learning for internships or job opportunities in Data Science
 - 📫 You can reach me by Email: oluwajuyigbeayomide@gmail.com